Online Course Evaluation Process

 Each online course will include the following evaluation methods:

 - Course Evaluation – Each student enrolled in an online course will be asked to complete a course evaluation at the end of the term.
-This evaluation contains the same questions administered in paper-form to campus courses.
+This evaluation contains the same questions administered to on-campus courses.
 These evaluations will be administered online through Blackboard.
-Results will be made available to the faculty member and department chairs, dean and the provost following the submission of final grades.
+Results will be made available to the faculty member and department chairs, dean, and the provost following the submission of final grades.

 - Additional school or program evaluation methods may also be required.

 The guidelines presented in this section have been developed as part of the College's pilot online program initiative, the RN to BSN Online program.
 Individual schools and the faculty governance system have or will be developing guidelines and policies pertaining to online course offerings outside of this pilot program.
 Faculty members exploring online options need to consult with their chair and/or dean to learn of their options and relevant policies.
 In addition, any plans to pursue an online option must be communicated to the Provost's Office from the outset.